 • Why are you trying to find a solution right now?

-• What solution are you using right now?
+• What solution are you currently using?
 Why are you planning to change offerings?

 • What has prevented you from finding a solution until now?